 Eleven-year-old Isabella is struggling with her identity, both as the child of divorced parents and as the child of a black, wealthy father and a white, waitress mother.
 Then both parents get engaged at the same time, leaving Isabella feeling ripped in two.
 What does it mean to be half white or half black?
 To belong to half mom and half dad?
 And if you're only seen as half of this and half of that, how can you ever feel whole?
 It seems like nothing can bring Isabella's family together again — until the worst happens.
 Sharon M. Draper, the author of Out of My Mind, tackles questions about identity, divorce, and belonging in this powerful book.

 Cricket's grandmother and father are dead, and her beloved mama has run off, leaving her in the "care" of a scheming aunt — so Cricket decides the best way to get her mama to come back is to find the secret room, painted by a mysterious artist, that she always told stories about.
 With a few handfuls of stolen snacks, she runs off into the Mississippi woods with the only clue she has: an old coin from a nearby ghost town.
 As she camps out in a tree house and forages for food, Cricket tries to figure out the puzzle, meets some new friends — and starts to come to terms with some hard truths about her family.
-A survival adventure, an art mystery, and an emotional story of searching for home come together beautifully in this debut novel.
+A survival adventure, an art mystery, and a touching story of searching for home all come together beautifully in this unique tale.